rainerenglisch/IBM-Applied-Data-Science-Capstone/report2.md

 Like in the example clustering notebook a feature vector was created for every neighborhood consisting of one hot encoded venue categories.
 ## Approach
 My idea was
-1. to set the feature vector of the home neighborhood as the "centroid" like at k-means
+1. to set the feature vector of the home neighborhood as the "centroid" like with k-means
 2. to use euclidean distance to measure the distance of all observation (in that case the target city's neighborhoods feature vectors)
 3. To rank the recommendation by that distance (the closer to zero the better).